top of page

 Here’s where I’ve landed.
 Marketing works best when it helps a company tell great, authentic stories, is grounded in data and authenticity, and honors the person being marketed to.
 That’s what leads to exceptional ROI.
 And I’ve had the privilege of helping companies that have been open to that vision.

 Akamai was ahead of its time in sharing proprietary data with industry and competitors alike.
 In the process, the State of the Internet series became a benchmark referenced worldwide.
-My contribution was to take industry-specific cuts and address concerns in the language of the business owner as well as the developer and technical lead.
+My contribution was to have my team write industry-specific cuts and address concerns in the language of the business owner as well as the developer and technical lead.
 (Download an example report here.)

 SOTI ecommerce.png